Skip to content

 G-ADOPT Workshop 2024

-The workshop will provide background to the platform and training for potential users, thus facilitating community growth.
-We welcome national and international participants.
-The workshop will provide an opportunity for the G-ADOPT team to showcase recent progress on the forward and adjoint components of this finite element modelling platform.
-Key areas of focus will include:
+The workshop provided background to the platform and training for potential users, facilitating community growth.
+We welcomed national and international participants.
+Key areas of focus included:

 1. Mantle and lithosphere dynamics;